MetaMask/ERCs/ERCS/eip-x.md

 The `wallet_getPermissionsTarget` method provides a way for dApps to obtain a local address specific to their application.
 This app-specific key allows for more granular permission management and reduces the risk of permission conflicts between different dApps.

 The `wallet_savePermission` method enables dApps to store standardized permission objects in the wallet.
 This approach allows wallets to manage permissions consistently across different applications and provides users with a centralized view of all granted permissions.

+The `wallet_getSavedPermissions` method allows dApps to retrieve previously saved permissions for a specific permissions target.
+This functionality enables users to review and manage their permissions across different applications and provides a unified interface for interacting with saved permissions.

 ## Backwards Compatibility